 Looking much similar to Eczema/Dermatitis, this skin ailment, as the name suggests (‘Prurigo’ meaning Pruritis or Itching) is characterized by the common symptom ‘Severe Itching’.
 We find nodule formation, especially around hair follicles, followed by itching and redness of skin.
 The lesions look much similar than urticarial/nettle rash in the beginning, which gradually shape up into the characteristic inflamed nodular patches more than 0.5 cm in size, and get further excoriated after scratching.

 Causes of Prurigo Nodularis:

-	Prurigo is classified under auto-immune skin disorders, where in most cases the cause of occurrence is not clear, though research and studies show that there is some past or family history of atopic dermatitis, hay fever, asthma or eosinophilia related in more than 80% of cases.
+Prurigo is classified under auto-immune skin disorders, where in most cases the cause of occurrence is not clear, though research and studies show that there is some past or family history of atopic dermatitis, hay fever, asthma or eosinophilia (Homeopathy Treatment for Eosinophilia) related in more than 80% of cases.

 Rarely, it is seen associated with internal conditions like HIV infection, chronic liver diseases, chronic renal failure, gluten intolerance, depression and other psychiatric disorders, or in patients under long standing allopathic medications in chronic or so called incurable diseases.

 The lesions are of varying sizes from 0.5 to 5 cms in diameter, characterized by inflamed nodules, which cause scratching.
 Lesions can occur anywhere, but mainly on extensor surfaces of the body, i.e. limbs and trunk.
 Scratching may sometimes lead to to mucus discharge or bleeding from lesions.
 In severe pruritic cases there can be gradual hyper pigmentation.
 Continuous itch causes anxiety and irritability.